TrellixVulnTeam/swahilipython_SCMU/Doc/library/winsound.rst

 .. data:: SND_ALIAS

-   The *sound* parameter is a sound association name from the registry.
+   The *sound* parameter is a sound association name kutoka the registry.
 If the registry contains no such name, play the system default sound unless :const:`SND_NODEFAULT` is also specified.
 If no default sound is registered, raise :exc:`RuntimeError`.
 Do not use with :const:`SND_FILENAME`.